 - The Tree House follows the USDA Meal Guidelines.
-Please see pages 41-42 of this handbook for more details. - Please send a healthy snack with your child every day.
-Please ensure that it is labeled with your child's name.
+Please see pages 42-43 of this handbook for more details. - Please send a healthy snack with your child every day.
+Please ensure that it is labeled with your child's first and last name.
 We request that parents send healthy snacks, a whole grain snack and fruit or vegetable is ideal.
 If your child attends full day, please send a second healthy snack for the afternoon, labeled as such. - Water is available at all times in the classrooms.
-While a drink does not need to be sent for snack we ask that all families send in a reusable water bottle labeled with your child's name.
+While a drink does not need to be sent for snack we ask that all families send in a reusable water bottle labeled with your child's first and last name.